inet-framework/inet/doc/src/users-guide/ch-lifecycle.rst

 power (e.g. its battery depletes); see the chapter on power consumption modeling :doc:`ch-power` for details.

-In the following sections, we outline the INET components that participate in lifecycle modeling and show a usage example.
+In the following sections, the INET components that participate in lifecycle modeling are outlined and a usage example is shown.

 .. _ug:sec:lifecycle:nodestatus: